With spotlight cameras on watch, you are able to enjoy peace of mind during nighttime even there is no lighting around your house.

 Concern 2.
 Spotlight Turns on Due to Changing Lighting

 In some cases, the motion lights for security cameras are triggered but the spotlight cameras only capture changing lights or moving branches.

 A feasible solution to prevent such problems is to customize the spotlight settings to turn on the spotlights at dusk.
-As the sunlight diffuses, the spotlights are already on and thus, no motion is created.
+As the sunlight diffuses, the spotlights are already on and thus, no motion is detected.

-Note that you are allowed to define motion detection zone as well.
+Note that you are allowed to define the motion detection zone as well.
 By expanding or reducing the spotlight coverage, you will be able to reduce the chances of receiving unimportant alerts.